brianx426/comp423-course-notes/docs/index.md

 # Welcome to Brian's Course Notes

 This is my home page.
-I will use it to organize and share my course notes.\n For full documentation visit [mkdocs.org](https://www.mkdocs.org).
+I will use it to organize and share my course notes.
+For full documentation visit [mkdocs.org](https://www.mkdocs.org).

 ## Commands